-Try to conquer those machines listed without the aid of walkthroughs.
-When you finish one, look at these walkthroughs to check whether there is another way in, if so then also practice it.
+Try to conquer those machines without the aid of walkthroughs.
+When you finish one, look at these walkthroughs to check whether there is another way in; if so, then also practice it.

 The day before the exam, I did nothing.
-Your body and mind need to rest and you should not try to cram before the test.
-Eat your favourite foods whatever they may be.
-Treat yourself to a well-deserved dessert, watch movies, and series that you perhaps ignored when you focused on your studies.
+Your body and mind need to rest and you should not try to cram for the test.
+Eat your favorite foods whatever they may be.
+Treat yourself to a well-deserved dessert and watch movies and series that you perhaps ignored when you focused on your studies.
 The point is to de-stress so you're fresh when you take the exam.

 25 points machine